 Involving users early in projects helps you understand real-world accessibility issues, such as how people with disabilities and older people use the web with adaptive strategies and assistive technologies.

 Involving users early helps you implement more effective accessibility solutions.
-It also broadens your perspective in a way that can lead you to discover new ways of thinking about your product that will make it work better for more people in more situations.
+It also broadens your perspective and can lead you to discover new ways of thinking about your product that makes it work better for more people in more situations.

 This applies when designing and developing: